Chart Color Schemes

 Earlwood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Earlwood's cultural diversity is notable, with 36.0% of its population born overseas and 48.1% speaking a language other than English at home.
-Christianity is the predominant religion in Earlwood, accounting for 66.5% of the population, compared to 49.2% across Greater Sydney.
-The top three ancestry groups are Greek (17.8%), Other (14.3%), and Australian (13.5%).
+Earlwood has a high level of cultural diversity, with 36.0% of its population born overseas and 48.1% speaking a language other than English at home.
+Christianity is the predominant religion in Earlwood, making up 66.5% of the population, compared to 49.2% across Greater Sydney.
+The top three ancestry groups in Earlwood are Greek (17.8%), Other (14.3%), and Australian (13.5%).

 Frequently Asked Questions - Diversity